Community Partner Program

 • Sector partners (school, fire, health, or recreation districts): The buyer may need to be employed by or serve within the partnering district.

-• Jurisdictional boundaries: Properties must be within the partner’s boundaries (for example, Town of Avon).
+• Jurisdictional boundaries (e.g., within the Town of Avon).

-• Property types: Certain housing types may be prioritized or excluded.
+• Property types (certain types prioritized or excluded).

 • Price Capped Deed Restrictions preserve long‑term affordability by limiting resale price growth and ensuring homes remain available to local households.
 By capping appreciation and administering resales, the program keeps purchase prices aligned with local incomes while still allowing owners to build reasonable equity.